I’d like to recommend two articles on the Trump-Russia scandal.

 The other is that he genuinely believes the Democratic Party, the Obama White House and the entire intelligence and law-enforcement apparatus of the United States conspired to fabricate evidence of Russian interference in the election in order to discredit him.

-So that’s our choice: Either Trump conspired with a foreign power to influence the outcome of an election or he is mad.
+So that’s our choice: Either Trump conspired with a foreign power to influence the election or he is mad.